-Can a Deliberative Mindset Prompt Reduce Investors’ Reliance on Fake News?
+Can Prompting Investors to be in a Deliberative Mindset Reduce Their Reliance on Fake News?

 Keywords: fake news; deliberative mindset; continued influence effect; investor judgments

 Suggested Citation: Suggested Citation